You Are Not Your Brain

 In contrast, a computer has no body, and no computer – no machine – has an identity in the same way that a living creature has: if I lose my arm and you replace it, I will be grateful, and it may function as my arm, but I will always have someone else’s arm attached to my body; but replace one transistor in the computer with another, or move the software from one machine to an equivalent one, it makes no difference.
 Copy the program onto a million equivalent pieces of hardware, and you have a million copies of whatever you started with.
 Identity works differently with machines and living creatures.

 As a living being, I have some basic needs, which are tied up with my one overriding need: to survive, to continue living.
 And I have some basic desires, which are tied up with my one overriding desire to reproduce, and to enable my children to survive.
 Success, for any living creature, means, at the most basic level, enabling your children to successfully reproduce.
+I have other desires too, of course, but we don't need to consider them in this discussion.

 Many years ago, I read the ‘Robot’ books by Isaac Asimov; it seems to me that his vision of the future of artificial intelligence has stood the test of time, and rarely been equaled.
 I don’t see how his ‘three laws’ could be programmed, but if it can be done, then one day these laws, or something like them, could potentially give the robotic equivalent of a sense of purpose to artificially intelligent machines: not the same as the needs and purposes which drive living creatures, but not totally disconnected from them either.